YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 It certainly can't go on like this.
 During the my years in the team, I continued to improve the SDLC maturity of the software system under the premise of ensuring the progress of projects.
 I moved the code repository from SVN to the internally hosted git server and then to the Bitbucket shared by the entire bank.
 Initially our software was deployed directly on bare metal servers, and I moved them to virtual machines.
-And then they were all migrated to Citi's internal cloud.
+And then they were all migrated to the firm's internal cloud.
 I have successively established systems such as continuous integration, automatic deployment, automatic testing, static code quality analysis, and code quality gates.
 Also, I standardized the technology structure and build methods for projects across different business areas.
 This allows future generations of engineers to join to develop on our systems